Whether you’d like a large, extravagant wedding or a small, casual affair, you’ll have to figure out how to pay for it.

 How to apply for wedding loans

-Figure out where your credit stands.
-To do so, check your credit score.
+- Check your credit: Figure out where your credit stands by checking your credit score.
 If you don’t have the best credit, you may want to improve it before you apply for wedding loans.
 This can boost your chances of being approved and get you lower rates, which could save you thousands of dollars.

-There is no shortage of wedding loan lenders.
+- Shop for lenders: There is no shortage of wedding loan lenders.
 You can find them with online lenders or at various banks or credit unions.
-Check each lender’s credit requirements and loan rates and terms so you can determine which ones are a good fit.
+Check each lender’s credit requirements, funding times, loan rates and terms so you can determine which ones are a good fit.

+- Get prequalified: Many lenders offer a prequalification process that won’t impact your credit score and can give you an idea of the loans available to you.
+To prequalify, you’ll need to fill out a short form with your personal details.
 Many lenders offer a prequalification process that won’t impact your credit score and can give you an idea of the loans available to you.
 To prequalify, you’ll need to fill out a short form with your personal details.